jaNGOB/RetCalculatoR/README.md

 Hello and welcome :)

-The functions that are included in this package can be grouped into two categories: (1) functions forfinancial analysis, and (2) functions for plotting graphs and tables.
+The functions that are included in this package can be grouped into two categories:
+1. Functions forfinancial analysis, and
+2. Functions for plotting graphs and tables.

 ## Installation